Dedicated to

 "Master of Words"

-Role: Leala is the Communications Specialist for Nakota Designs.
+Role: Leala is one of our Digital Marketing Specialists.
 She works with VMM on their social media outreach by implementing the new branding strategy created by Nakota Designs.
 Through the different social media platforms as well as the newsletter, Leala aims to show the world how important Native stories are to our developing society.

 Kate Beane